 — Nihilist Arby’s (@nihilist_arbys) August 16, 2019

-As a general rule, expect your number of impressions to be greater than your number of unique users (reach).
+As a general rule, expect your number of social media impressions to be greater than your number of unique users (reach).
 That’s because one person can see the same post more than one time.

 Likewise, reach tends to be higher than engagement.
 Not every person who sees your content is necessarily going to like it, share it or comment on it.

 Engagement is a hard number quantifying likes, shares and comments.
 Engagement rate can tell you the number of engagements relative to your reach – or it can refer to the number of total engagements relative to your number of impressions.
-More simply, it answers one of two questions:
+More simply, it answers 1 of 2 questions:

 - How many engagements do you get per X number of unique users?